Many people may not know that the secret arsenal for successful target social media marketing is about knowing the people and the community.

 Researching your competitor’s Instagram audiences helps you understand more about your target audiences.

-Study what kind of content they’re sharing and what type of followers do they have – this might give you a picture of how your Instagram’s audiences should look like.
+Study what kind of content they’re sharing and what type of followers they have – this might give you a picture of how your Instagram’s audiences should look like.

 Go to your Insights on the Instagram app, and you’ll be able to see the three fundamental statistics on your followers: gender, age, and location.